-Local SEO, or local search engine optimization is now an important part of many businesses’ online marketing campaigns.
+Local SEO Group Buy, or local search engine optimization is now an important part of many businesses’ online marketing campaigns.
 It used to be that local SEO was a fairly abstract concept: research keywords, build pages on the cheap, then submit them to major directories and search engines.
 However, the explosion of local business online means that there are many more nuances involved in getting your business seen online in local search results.
 So, what are citations?

 what are citations?